stoyanr/Wordcounter/README.md

 + Find the bottom 5 least used words in the directory "wordsx", considering numbers as word characters, ignoring case, with info logging: `-p wordsx -m bottom -d 1234567890 -i -n 5 -l info`

 ## <a id="Design"></a>Design

+The design of the library partitions the problem into generic parallel processing utilities, classes that encapsulate the data structures used to represent raw and sorted word counts, and finally classes that perform the counting and analysis using the capabilities of the previous two groups.
+Practically all of these classes use instances of functional interfaces quite a lot in order to allow specific customizations to their generic behavior.
+This results in code which is heavily infused with lambda expressions and method references.
+Welcome to the world of functional programming in Java!

 ### Generic Parallel Processing Utilities